Andrei Borza: Rapid București

 On 15 August 2023, Rapid București announced the signing of Borza on a four-year deal.
 The transfer fee was revealed to be worth €800,000 plus 10% interest on a future sale.
 He made his debut five days later, in a 3–1 home victory over his former club Farul Constanța.

-On 15 December 2023, Borza was sent off for the first time in his career after receiving a straight red card in a goalless derby draw at Petrolul Ploiești.
-On 25 February 2024, he and his teammate Alexandru Albu were expelled from the squad for an undetermined period—later revealed as one match—because they partied in a nightclub after a 1–3 loss to Politehnica Iași.
+On 15 December 2023, Borza received the first red card of his career in a goalless Primvs derby draw away to Petrolul Ploiești.
+On 25 February 2024, he and teammate Alexandru Albu were dropped from the squad for attending a nightclub following a 3–1 loss to Politehnica Iași, with the sanction later confirmed as a one-match suspension.

 Borza scored his first goal for Rapid on 21 October 2024, in a 5–0 home Liga I win also against his former team Farul Constanța.

+Çorum

+On 24 July 2026, Borza joined Turkish club Çorum, newly promoted to the Süper Lig, on a four-year contract with the option of a further year.
+The €2.2 million transfer fee reportedly made him the team's record signing.

 International career

 On 15 June 2023, Borza was selected by manager Emil Săndoi in the Romania under-21 squad for the 2023 UEFA European Championship.
 He only played in the opening 0–3 loss to Spain, being an unused substitute in the other two group games.

+Borza made his senior international debut for Romania on 2 June 2026, starting in a 1–1 friendly draw with Georgia before being substituted at half-time.